-- Consult Disability-Centred Safety if your groups of students include students with disabilities. - For multi-day trips, also consult Outdoor Education (Camping).
-Multi-day trips are for Grades 7-8 only. - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+- Consult Disability-Centred Safety if your groups of students include students with disabilities. - Grades 1-3: Dorm Only - Grades 4-8: Dorm or Tents - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed in the safety standards.
 For more information on planning trips using outside providers, consult Outside Activity Providers. - Also consult Outdoor Education (General Procedures).